microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 }
 ```

+---

-To render a list of data, use the `repeat` directive, providing the list to render and a template to use in rendering each item.
+To render a list of data, use the [`repeat`](https://www.fast.design/docs/fast-element/using-directives#the-repeat-directive) directive, providing the list to render and a template to use in rendering each item.

 ```ts
 import { FASTElement, customElement, observable, html, repeat } from '@microsoft/fast-element';